-Hugh Jackman tests positive for coronavirus as Broadway’s ‘The Music Man’ cancels shows
+Hugh Jackman tests positive for coronavirus as Broadway’s ‘The Music Man’ cancels performances

 In Australia, at least 90 performers have contracted the coronavirus, plunging entire productions into isolation and forcing shows to be canceled in Melbourne and Sydney.
 In London’s West End, dozens of shows have also been canceled in recent days amid the outbreak due to cast and crew members testing positive.

+Health experts have, in the past, linked singing to the potential spread of the coronavirus.

+According to Britain’s New and Emerging Respiratory Virus Threats Advisory Group, some evidence indicates that “singing can produce more aerosols than normal talking or breathing," which may allow the infection to spread more easily when people are gathered to sing for “any appreciable amount of time.”

-Officials and health experts around the world are urging people to rethink their plans for New Year’s Eve as infection numbers continue to soar.
+Officials and health experts around the world are urging people to rethink their plans for New Year’s Eve as infections continue to soar.

 “Omicron and delta are coming to your party,” Illinois Gov. J.B.
 Pritzker (D) warned citizens at a news conference Monday.